-Over 7 miles of dunes restoration in Humboldt and Del Norte counties since the 1980s, and plans for additional restoration.
+Miles of dune enhancement and restoration in Humboldt and Del Norte counties since the 1980s, with plans for additional restoration.

 Humboldt Bay National Wildlife Refuge has been a restoration site since the 1980s and is a site for ongoing monitoring of long-term results.

 Over this time, several research studies have been conducted on various planting and invasive removal techniques utilized to maintain a healthy balance of foredune erosion and accretion during restoration provides.
 Information on this historic dune restoration work can be found at: https://www.fws.gov/refuge/humboldt_bay/wildlife_and_habitat/dunesrestoration.html

 In June 2015, the Humboldt Coastal Resilience Project was launched.
 Phase 1 of the project started with a 5-year study to improve understanding of sediment movement along the entire Eureka littoral cell and identify potential vulnerabilities to climate change and potential response to future sea level rise.
 Components of the study include: bi-annual GPS beach surveys and an analysis of historic shoreline change, creation and monitoring of two adaptation projects, and native dune grass propagation.

 Phase 2 tasks include: 1) continuation of littoral cell cross-shore transects, resulting in a total of 5 years of data, 2) monitoring of the Lanphere and Eel River adaptation sites, 3) replication of the Lanphere adaptation site methodology in a new location, 4) an update to the Eureka littoral cell fluvial sediment budget, 5) completion of a vulnerability assessment for the study site, 6) modeling of responses of the beach-dune barrier complexes to sea level rise and extreme event scenarios, and 7) a stakeholder involvement group, and 8) outreach activities.